vespa-engine/documentation/en/searching-multi-valued-fields.md

 </pre>

 Also matches our document.
 This is an example of cross-element matching.
-With weightedset usig `indexing:index` with `match:text` multi term queries might match across elements.
+With weightedset usig `indexing:index` with `match:text` multi term queries match across elements.

-This might be a good decision, as we increase recall, however in some cases we want to differentiate an exact match from a partial match during ranking, so that exact, in order matches are ranked higher.
+This might be a good decision, as we increase recall, however in some cases we want to differentiate an exact match from a partial match during ranking, so that exact matches are ranked higher than partial matches.
+This is however highly domain-dependent.

-## Ranking
+### Ranking

 We have now explored matching, now it's time to focus on how we want to rank the documents matched.
-You might not have noticed, but in the above examples, each of the queries produced a `relevance` score, this was in our previous examples calculated using the `default` ranking profile which in our case used [nativeRank](nativerank.html).
+You might not have noticed, but in the above examples, each of the queries produced a `relevance` score, this score was in our previous examples calculated using the `default` ranking profile which in our case used [nativeRank](nativerank.html).

-We start with having Vespa calculate [rank features](reference/rank-features.html), then we can explore and create a baseline ranking function which be better for our data and domain usage.

-We use [match-features](reference/schema-reference.html#match-features) to return rank features.
-We explicit mention which ranking features we want to look at.
+We can start by analyzing other [rank features](reference/rank-features.html) we can ask Vespa to produce for us.We use [match-features](reference/schema-reference.html#match-features) to return rank features with the retrieved documents.
+We explicit mention which ranking features we want to have calculated and returned.
 Notice that we don't change the actual scoring, we still use `nativeRank` as the scoring function.
-These features are all built-in [rank features](reference/rank-features.html).

 <pre data-test="file" data-path="my-app/schemas/photo.sd">
 schema photo {